 Currently, none of our loans has annual interest rate exceeding 36%.
-We believe our current service fees and various other fees charged to our customers are reasonable and in compliance with relevant requirements under the Notice on Further Strengthening the Rectification of Campus Online Lending and the CBRC Circular 26.
+We believe our current service fees and various other fees charged to our customers are reasonable and in compliance with relevant requirements under the Notice on Further Strengthening the Rectification of Campus Online Lending, the CBRC Circular 26 and the Opinions for Financial Judgment Work.
 However, if our current fee level is deemed to be excessive or constitutes usurious loans under any existing or future relevant PRC laws, regulations and rules, we may face, among others, regulatory warning, correction order, condemnation, fines and criminal liability and may be required to reduce the fees and annual interest rate we charge to our customers.
 If such situations were to occur, our business, financial condition, results of operations and prospects would be materially and adversely affected.